Teewawa/Teewawa/README.md

 Moving from Guam to the US (Nov 2021) has opened an opportunity for me to switch directions from my 3-yr-IT-focused career to a CS-focused one!
 I am currently several months in my front end development journey with SheCodes!
 I would appreciate any advice, tips, and suggested web technologies that I should learn.

-* 🌍  I'm based in US
+* 🌍  I'm based in the US
 * 🖥️  See my portfolio at [https://dev-tiara.netlify.app](http://dev-tiara.netlify.app/)
 * ✉️  You can contact me at [dev.tiaram@gmail.com](mailto:dev.tiaram@gmail.com)
 * 🚀  I'm currently working on [my portfolio!](http://dev-tiara.netlify.app/)